abu85/trans_mag/README.md

           2.6.2. [nf-core mag pipeline execution or commands](#sec2.6.2)</br>

-nf-core/mag is used here as a bioinformatics best-practise analysis pipeline for assembly, binning and annotation of transcriptomes.
+nf-core/mag is used here as a bioinformatics best-practise analysis pipeline for assembly, binning and annotation of metagenome (metatranscriptome)s.

 ![image](https://github.com/abu85/trans/assets/73113157/e199a164-3ec1-4d63-bfa0-250cb11d788f)